Vedha27/Shopping-Cart--Array-List/README.md

-# Shopping-Cart--Array-List
+_# Shopping-Cart--Array-List
 Practice program Shopping Cart - ArrayList

-The festive season is about to begin.
+The festival season is about to begin.
 Mary is planning to purchase several items through an online shopping platform.
 She has added

 all the items to the shopping cart.
 Now she wants to verify if she has added all the items that she had planned to purchase.
 Help Mary

-to view the contents of the cart.

-Implement the above scenario using an ArrayList.

-Component Specification: Products

-Type(Class) Attributes Methods Responsibilities

-Products List<String> productList Include the getter

-and setter method.
+to view the contents of the cart.Implement the above scenario using an ArrayList.
+Component Specification: Products Type(Class) Attributes Methods Responsibilities Products List<String> productList Include the getter and setter method.

 Note: The class and methods should be declared as public and all the attributes should be declared as private.
 Requirement 1: Add product to the ArrayList.
 As per this requirement, the system should be able to add a product to the ArrayList.

 Component Name Type(Class) Methods Responsibilities